 The preferred way to obtaining any type of support is through the ALMA Helpdesk (select "Submit a Ticket", then "Face to Face Support (EU)").
-In the Helpdesk ticket and in order to make the most of the visit to an ARC node, the user should give as much information as possible on the purpose of the visit and the proposed node and dates.
+In the Helpdesk ticket and in order to make the most of the visit to an ARC node or CoE, the user should give as much information as possible on the purpose of the visit and the proposed node and dates.

-Together with the staff at the ESO ARC and the ARC nodes, it is decided which node the user should visit and on which dates.
-Support staff at this node is responsible for arranging the details of the visit.
+Together with the staff at the ARC network, it is decided which node the user should visit and on which dates.
+Support staff at this node are responsible for arranging the details of the visit.
 Each visitor is assigned a dedicated member of staff for support purposes and can expect that this support person will be able to respond as quickly as possible to their requests for help, within reason.